Do You Need Employment?

 Develop your personal “elevator pitch.”
 Many structured interviews, mainly at large companies, start with questions like, “Tell me about yourself.”
 The interviewer doesn’t want to hear about grade school or other irrelevant things.

-Focus on work and experience-related questions with the correct answer: in two minutes or so, the interviewer wants to understand your background, your accomplishments, why you wish to work at this company, and what your future goals are.
+Focus on work and experience-related questions with the correct answer: In two minutes, the interviewer wants to understand your background, accomplishments, why you wish to work at this company, and future goals.

-• Keep it very brief, between 30 seconds and two minutes, and have the basics of it memorized so that you don’t stammer when you’re asked to describe yourself.
-You don’t want to sound like you memorized this, so only get the outline structure down, and learn to adjust the rest depending on who you talk to in the process.
+• Keep it brief, between 30 seconds and two minutes, and memorize the basics so you don’t stammer when asked to describe yourself.
+You don’t want to sound like you memorized this, so only get the outline structure down and learn to adjust the rest depending on who you talk to.
 Practice your elevator pitch to someone who can give you honest feedback.

-• An elevator pitch is also helpful for networking with strangers who want to get to know you a bit more at a party or anywhere.
+• An elevator pitch is also helpful for networking with strangers who want to get to know you more at a party or anywhere.
 Instead of a job interview, keep the elevator pitch to 30 seconds or less in a networking situation.
 This is about the time it takes to change floors in an elevator, hence the name “elevator pitch.”
+You can visit the response letter page to read about other peoples concerns.

 Reach Out To Those You Know!